rust-alt/cargo-esr/README.md

 #### self.dependants
    The number of dependants (a.k.a. reverse dependencies).

-#### self.hard_dependants
+#### self.hard_dependants_on_current_versions
-   The number of hard dependants.
-That is, the number of crates that non-optionally depend on this crate in their default feature.
+   The number of hard dependants on current versions of this crate.

+   `hard` means the dependant non-optionally depends on this crate in their default feature.

+   `on_current_versions` mean the dependant depends on a version that is either `max_ver`, or the last one released, or a version that has been released in the last 30.5 days.

 #### self.dependants_from_non_owners
    The number of dependants from other authors than the authors of this